 February 2008 Anne-Marie gets in touch with SUP on Maui, Hawaii, where she feels at home, trains and competes through out the year.

-The ‘beach boys’ invented SUP in Honolulu around 1960.
+The ‘beach boys’ invented SUP in Honolulu around 1960, even though there are images of people standing up and paddling on a board way earlier.
 SUP was re-invented in Hawaii again in 2004 by world-class ‘watermen’ and it is now the fastest growing water sport in the world.
 Anne-Marie experienced how healthy, accessible and ‘green’ this sport is, while training almost every muscle from top to toe tow.
 As a former professional windsurfer in the waves, she discovered what a great cross training SUP offers.
 (American celebrities are into SUP as well, because SUP offers an awesome fun and fitness combination)

 Autumn 2008, Anne-Marie, born and bread in Friesland, paddles the original ice-skating “Eleven city Tour” as a personal dream and challenge.
 She lives her dream and simultaneous reaches her goal to promote SUP in Holland.
 Holland and Friesland are perfect for SUP with lakes, canals, North Sea and waterways through cities and villages.